Texacephale

-Texacephale is a pachycephalosaurid dinosaur from the Campanian stage of the Late Cretaceous.
+Texacephale is a possibly dubious genus of pachycephalosaurid dinosaur from the Campanian stage of the Late Cretaceous.
 Its fossils come from the Aguja Formation of Big Bend National Park, in Texas, and were described in 2010 by Longrich, Sankey and Tanke.
-The generic name means Texas + "head" (kephale in Greek) in reference to its place of discovery, and the specific name honors Wann Langston.
+The generic name means Texas + "head" (kephale in Greek) in reference to its place of discovery, and the specific name langstoni honors Wann Langston.
+It may be a synonym of Stegoceras.

 Discovery

 The holotype specimen of Texacephale, LSUMNS 20010, is composed of fused frontals and parietals.
 A second specimen, LSUMNS 20012, is composed of an incomplete frontoparietal dome.
 It was found in the same WPA quarries that produced Agujaceratops, and may have been excavated and tossed aside, being mistaken for a rock or concretion, before being picked up decades later.
 According to the team, the fossilized dome of the animal possessed five to six vertical flanges on each lateral side, connecting it with the postorbital bone.
 The team interpreted these structures as interlocking "gears" that would help deal with stress on the bone during head-butting, a hypothetical behavior that had earlier been challenged by other authors.